Evolving Beyond Snapshots: Harmonizing Structure and Sequence via Entity State Tuning for Temporal Knowledge Graph Forecasting: Limitations

 \section{Limitations}

 Notwithstanding EST's design as a universal and efficient paradigm, capturing the full spectrum of complex, non-stationary temporal dynamics remains a non-trivial challenge

-First, EST maintains global entity state buffers, incurring memory overhead that scales linearly with the number of entities ($\mathcal{O}(|\mathcal{E}|d)$).
-While efficient for common benchmarks, this design may become costly for web-scale graphs or deployments with strict memory budgets.

-Second, our closed-loop evolution assumes a temporally ordered processing regime and a relatively stable entity universe.
-Handling \emph{previously unseen entities} or highly dynamic entity sets would require additional mechanisms (e.g., state initialization or consolidation strategies), which we leave for future work.

-Finally, our evaluation focuses on four widely used benchmarks under standard chronological splits.
-Although these settings cover diverse dynamics, real-world TKGs may exhibit stronger non-stationarity, exogenous shocks, or richer supervision signals (e.g., attributes and text), which are not explicitly modeled in the current framework.
+First, it maintains global entity state buffers, introducing a memory overhead that scales linearly with the number of entities, i.e., $\mathcal{O}(|\mathcal{E}|d)$; while practical on standard benchmarks, this may become costly for web-scale graphs or memory-constrained deployments.
+Second, EST assumes temporally ordered processing and a relatively stable entity universe, and thus does not explicitly address previously unseen entities or highly dynamic entity sets.
+Finally, our evaluation is limited to four standard benchmarks under chronological splits; real-world TKGs may exhibit stronger non-stationarity, exogenous shocks, or richer supervision signals (e.g., attributes and text), which are beyond the scope of the current study.

 \crefalias{section}{appendix} \crefalias{subsection}{appendix} \crefalias{subsubsection}{appendix} \crefalias{paragraph}{appendix} \startcontents[appendix] { \printcontents[appendix]{}{0}{